nokenwa/twilio-signal-london-23-build-projects/messaging/README.md

 ### Look Up SMS Pumping Risk Score

 1. Open the file and replace the number `"+44 0000 0000"` with the desired phone number you want to look up.
-2. Run the code using command `node scripts/lookup.js`.
+2. Run the code using the command `node scripts/lookup.js`.
 It will count the messages and calls from the specified phone number.
 3. The result will be logged to the console.

 For more details, refer to the Twilio Lookup API documentation at [Twilio Docs](https://www.twilio.com/docs/lookup/v2-api).